-The metal alloy known as dental amalgam is one of the strongest and sturdiest materials used in tooth fillings, according to the Food and Drug Administration (FDA).
-Amalgam is approximately 50% mercury, with tin, copper and silver comprising the rest of the mixture.
+The metal alloy known as dental amalgam is one of the strongest and sturdiest materials used in tooth fillings.
+Amalgam is approximately 50% mercury, with tin, copper, and silver comprising the rest of the mixture.
 This type of filling is also known as a "silver filling" because of its silver-like appearance.
-Dentists have been using amalgam in fillings for more than 150 years in hundreds of millions of patients around the world.
+Dentists have been using amalgam in fillings for more than 150 years in hundreds of millions of patients worldwide.

-While it's possible that the developing neurological systems in fetuses and young children may be more sensitive to the effects of mercury vapor, the FDA found little to no clinical data regarding any long-term health effects of mercury on pregnant women, developing babies or children under the age of 6.
-Further, the amount of mercury found in the breast milk of mothers with amalgam fillings falls well below the safe levels set by the Environmental Protection Agency, and there is no evidence that a mother's metal fillings will harm their breastfeeding infant.
+While the developing neurological systems in fetuses and young children may be more sensitive to the effects of mercury vapor, the FDA found little to no clinical data regarding any long-term health effects of mercury on pregnant women, developing babies, or children under the age of six.
+Further, the amount of mercury found in mothers’ breast milk with amalgam fillings is very low.
+There is no evidence suggesting an association with breastfeeding mothers with amalgam fillings and dangerous mercury levels in breast milk.

 Although amalgam fillings are safe for the vast majority of patients, some individuals may have an allergy or sensitivity to either mercury or one of the other metal components of dental amalgam.
-This may cause these individuals to develop lesions in their mouths or other side effects.
+This may cause these individuals to develop lesions in their mouths, allergic reactions, or other side effects.
 In these cases, the FDA notes that dental professionals should use alternative materials.

-There are three different types of mercury: elemental, inorganic and organic.
-As the National Institutes of Health (NIH) outlines, elemental mercury — which is the kind used in amalgam fillings — is also used in thermometers, electrical switches, fluorescent light bulbs and some medical equipment.
-Inorganic mercury may be found in batteries, chemistry labs and some disinfectants.
-Organic mercury can be found in older antiseptic formulas, fumes from burning coal and fish that have eaten a form of organic mercury called methylmercury.
+There are three different types of mercury: elemental, inorganic, and organic.
+Elemental mercury, which dental professionals use in amalgam fillings, is also used in thermometers, electrical switches, fluorescent light bulbs, and some medical equipment.
+Inorganic mercury may be found in batteries, chemistry labs, and some disinfectants.
+Organic mercury can be found in older antiseptic formulas, fumes from burning coal, and fish that have eaten a form of organic mercury called methylmercury.

-While the level of mercury exposure from dental fillings isn't a threat to your health, there are other circumstances where individuals may experience mercury poisoning.
-The NIH reports that breathing in a large amount of elemental mercury can, in some circumstances, lead to a hospital stay.
+While it’s improbable you can get mercury poisoning from fillings—as the level of mercury exposure from dental fillings isn't a threat to your health—there are other circumstances where individuals may experience mercury poisoning.
+MedlinePlus reports that breathing in a large amount of elemental mercury can, in some cases, lead to a hospital stay.

 - Metallic taste in the mouth